nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
-* Only student's name is searched.
+* Only the student's name is searched.
 * Students matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`